otrv4/otrv4/otrv4.md

     received and validated.
 Messages sent in this state are encrypted.

 FINISHED

-    This state is entered only when a participant sends or receives a TLV type 1 (Disconnected) message, which indicates they have terminated their side of the OTR conversation.
+    This state is entered only when a participant receives a TLV type 1 (Disconnected) message, which indicates they have terminated their side of the OTR conversation.
 For example, if Alice and Bob are having an OTR conversation, and Bob instructs his OTR client to end its private session with Alice (for example, by logging out), Alice will be notified of this,